- Keeping kids safe

 People who foster do it because they care about making a difference to the children who need it most.
 We provide financial help to meet the day to day care of your child.

 A care allowance is paid fortnightly, which covers board, personal items and pocket money for your child.
-This allowance varies according to the child's age.
+Board includes things like:

 We also provide a quarterly clothing allowance, and allowance for Christmas and birthday presents.
 Health and Education costs are met and, depending on the child's care plan, we may be able to provide financial assistance towards recreational items.